• Home

 2005-2004 Director of Programming & Community Outreach, A Place Called Home

-2004 Curator, Friday Nights at the Getty Presents: Pure, The Getty Center
+2004 Curator & Emcee|Host, Friday Nights at the Getty Presents: Pure, The Getty Center

 2004-2002 Director, Independent Living Program, The Way In Youth Center, The Salvation Army

-2003 Curator, Juneteenth Hip-Hop Poetry Slam: New School vs. Old School,
+2003 Curator & Emcee|Host, Juneteenth Hip-Hop Poetry Slam: New School vs. Old School, The World Stage

-2002 Facilitator, Wednesday Night Poetry Workshop, Beyond Baroque Literary Arts Center
+2002 Facilitator & Emcee|Host, Wednesday Night Poetry Workshop, Beyond Baroque Literary Arts Center

-2002 Curator, Poetry Reading Featuring Rachel Kann and Charlotte Young,
+2002 Curator & Emcee|Host, Poetry Reading Featuring Rachel Kann and Charlotte Young, Beyond Baroque Literary Arts Center

-2002 Curator, Poetry Reading Featuring Jennifer Bowens and Tracy Holton,
+2002 Curator & Emcee|Host, Poetry Reading Featuring Jennifer Bowens and Tracy Holton, Beyond Baroque Literary Arts Center

-2002 Curator, Poetry Reading Featuring Aida Salazar and Alicia Vogl Saenz,
+2002 Curator & Emcee|Host, Poetry Reading Featuring Aida Salazar and Alicia Vogl Saenz, Beyond Baroque Literary Arts Center

-2002 Curator, Juneteenth Poetry Slam: Harlem Renaissance vs. Black Arts Movement, Beyond Baroque Literary Arts Center
+2002 Curator & Emcee|Host, Juneteenth Poetry Slam: Harlem Renaissance vs. Black Arts Movement, Beyond Baroque Literary Arts Center

 2002-1999 Program Director, Weingart Youth Center, The Salvation Army